PanDAWMS/panda-bigmon-core-old/core/status_summary/README-API.md

 Operator != can be expressed with '-', e.g. 'field != value' translates into 'field=-value'.

-'NULL' values from DB can also be filtered, e.g. 'field == NULL' translates into 'field=NULL', 'field != NULL' translates into 'field=-NULL'.
+'NULL' values from DB can also be filtered, e.g. 'field == NULL' translates into '?field=NULL', 'field != NULL' translates into '?field=-NULL'.

 Filters are described in more details in the following sections.